Quick Lookup: Choose V-Die and Radius by Thickness

 V-Die Selection and Its Effect on Bend Radius

 The V-die opening width is the single most controllable factor affecting inside bend radius during air bending.
-The relationship is approximately:
+For quick workshop estimates, the relationship is approximately:

 V-Die Opening Selection Rules